Great reserves to visit in October

 Bowdown Woods, Berks

 Autumn is a colourful time at Bowdown Woods, which contains woodland, grassland and heathland.
 Leaves turn to shades of gold and brightly coloured fungi push their way to the earth's surface.
 Follow our circular wildlife walks around each part of the reserve to discover more.

 Explore Bowdown Woods and nearby Greenham Common on our circular West Berks Wild Walk.

 Dancersend with Pavis Woods, Bucks

 Dancersend is wonderful all through the year.
-Autumn brings a large number of fungi, including the amazing collared earthstar whose outer layer splits and folds backward into a star-shaped pattern.
-Another interesting species to spot is the scarlet elfcup which you can find on rotten moss-covered twigs in winter and early spring.
+Autumn brings a large number of fungi, including fly agaric and the amazing collared earthstar whose outer layer splits and folds backward into a star-shaped pattern.

 Our Tring Park Wild Walk is a circular walk from Tring that includes Dancersend and a section of the Ridgeway National Trail.

 Most of the trees here were felled in the late 1940s, and only a handful of mature oaks remain.
 Today's 'wildwood' is a mixture of ash, field maple, aspen, hazel and oak along with blackthorn, hawthorn, spindle and a few old hornbeams.
 The woodland is damp and tussocky with a wide variety of sedges, grasses and rushes.
 Follow the circular Wildlife Walk and look out for fungi on the woodland floor

 Tucked away to the north-east of Oxford, near Barton, Sydlings Copse is a treasure trove for wildlife enthusiasts all year round.

 During the autumn a profusion of fungi erupts from the woodland floor, as well as the limestone grassland.
 Trees and shrubs are laden with berries and leaves are turning to shades of gold, orange and bronze.